-In A Theory of Human Need, Doyal and Gough (1991) argue that human beings have universal and objective needs for health and autonomy and, moreover, a right to their optimal satisfaction.
+In A theory of human needs, Doyle and Gough (1991) argue that human beings have universal and objective needs for health and autonomy and, moreover, a right to their optimal satisfaction.
 They develop a system of social indicators to show what such optimization would mean in practice.
 While the individual's basic needs for physical health and autonomy are universal, they acknowledge that the goods and services required to satisfy these may depend on culture.